 Cloud Computing & Higher Education

-Cloud computing is beneficial in university settings.
 Professionals are ditching traditional work schedules, but they’re not the only ones.
 Those seeking degrees are also changing up the paradigm.
 Whether its people in the workforce going back for a bachelor’s or master’s degree while working or a student who is also a professional athlete or needs to work to afford tuition, Higher Ed needs to be accessible (CoreStack).
 Many people simply do not have the luxury of attending college full time.

 We’re already seeing the future of cloud computing in university settings.
 Students can attend classes via video or by watching recordings of lectures.
 Proprietary or existing software like Blackboard handles assignments in the cloud.